michaleb/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Traffic Sign Recognition

-The goals of this project are the following:
+The goals of this project were the following:

 * Load the data set
 * Explore, summarize and visualize the data set